nhs-england-tools/playwright-python-blueprint/docs/getting-started/2_Blueprint_File_Breakdown.md

 - `scripts/`: This directory houses the scripts used by this repository, primarily as part of the CI/CD checks.
 - `tests_utils/`: This directory houses the unit tests for the utilities provided by this repository.
 You may want to copy these over if you want to ensure utilities are behaving as expected.
 - `.editorconfig`, `.gitattributes`, `.gitignore`, `.gitleaks.toml`, `.gitleaksignore`: These files are configuration for git, and quality and security checks provided via the CI/CD checks.
+- `Makefile`: This file is used to import some of the scripts for CI/CD checks, but can be customised per project if needed.
+The template this project is based from provides a more comprehensive example [here](https://github.com/nhs-england-tools/repository-template/blob/main/Makefile).